-I used to be a Spotify Premium user before I switched to Google Play Music.
+I used to be a Spotify Premium user before I switched to Google Play Music (now Youtube Music).
 Even though I was paying $10 a month for the service, the controversy surrounding it made me feel guilty.
 NPR had this headline back in 2013:

 "The Good Listener: Does Using Spotify Make You A Bad Person?"

 The New Yorker had this headline, also in 2013:

 "IF YOU CARE ABOUT MUSIC, SHOULD YOU DITCH SPOTIFY?"

 While there are plenty of streaming services, Spotify seems to be everyone's whipping boy.
 So why has this particular streaming service been singled out for so much criticism?

 Spotify was the first big player on the scene, so everyone's fears and anxieties about streaming fell on them.
 Spotify was created at a troubled time for the music industry.
 About 90% of digital music downloads were pirated copies rather than sales.
 In 2010, CNN wrote about "Music's lost decade: Sales cut in half."